 Limit Your Snacking if Possible

 Or, at the very least, make sure that you pick up an apple or some carrots and celery more often than you pick up a candy bar.
 You can eat almonds and walnuts packed with protein in order to fuel your day.
 However, it is generally better for your teeth to snack less because your body produces more saliva during actual meals, which can help rinse your teeth and reduce the effects of acids, which eventually cause cavities.

 And For the Lord’s Sake, Please Brush and Floss Those Teeth!

 Your best bet will always be brushing properly multiple times a day, incorporating a rigorous flossing routine into the mix.
-If you stay on top of your brushing and incorporate this with healthy eating habits, the sky is the only limit for your oral and physical health.
-You’ll find yourself more confident and less likely to dread your next visit at Bedford Dental Group.
+If you stay on top of your brushing and incorporate this with healthy eating habits, the sky is the limit for your oral and physical health.
+You’ll find yourself more confident and less likely to dread your next visit to Bedford Dental Group.
 Which leads us to our last respectful suggestion:

 Schedule Your Check-Ups and Cleanings with Bedford Dental Group Twice Annually!

 We’ll always let you know how you’re doing at Bedford Dental Group.
 To achieve great oral health and that million dollar smile what will open so many doors for you, it takes the power of two: you and your dentist!
-Contact us today and we’ll schedule your consultation, your cleaning, or your routine check-up today.
+Contact us today and we’ll schedule your consultation, cleaning, or routine check-up today.